USEPA/WNTR/documentation/waternetworkmodel.rst

 A water network model can also be created from scratch by adding elements to an empty model.
 Elements must be added before used.
 For example, demand patterns are added to the model before they are used within a junction.
-The section below include additional information on adding elements to a water network model.
+The section below includes additional information on adding elements to a water network model.

 .. doctest::